mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 ## JVM Heap Size

-Kafka service allows configuration of JVM Heap Size for the broker JVM process.
+{{ model.techShortName }} service allows configuration of JVM Heap Size for the broker JVM process.
 Use the following configuration options:

 ```json
     {